 Nursing is interdisciplinary and collaborative in its art and its science.
 The body of knowledge that comprises nursing science includes application of knowledge from the biological, social, behavioral and biomedical sciences.

-Our program prepares graduates for basic clinical and advanced practice roles.
+Our School prepares graduates for basic clinical and advanced practice roles.
 It also prepares them for educational, administrative and research positions across the healthcare delivery system, as well as faculty positions in academic institutions.

 Nursing science research is formulated in an expanded view of health that includes health promotion, restoration and rehabilitation.
-Our program promotes outstanding research in nursing science subspecialties and in related faculty areas of interest.
+Our School promotes outstanding research in nursing science subspecialties and in related faculty areas of interest.

 UC Irvine is fully accredited by the Senior Commission of the Western Association of Schools and Colleges.